CDEBase/fullstack-pro/docs/Project_Setup.md

 * Install Redis on a Linux, OS X, or a similar Posix operating system

 ## Advance Options
-### Server Side Rendering
+### To test Production build and run
-Useful to run Frontend and Backend in two seperate servers.
+You need to run Frontend and Backend in two seperate servers.

 to start frontend server
 ```